Warnings: mild description of violent murder, references to sexual assault.

-Golden Carp Tower was a beautiful place to be when springtime spread over the land and made the flowered gardens bloom.
-Even at night when they closed and their stalks bent from lack of light, their smell wafted through the open air pleasantly.
-Lan Xichen made his way to his guest rooms after the careful steps of a servant; he paused when Jiang Yanli appeared under the light of a torch at the end of the pathway.
+Golden Carp Tower was a beautiful place to be when springtime spread over the land and made the flower gardens bloom.
+Even at night when their petals closed and their stalks bent from lack of light, their smell wafted through the open air pleasantly.
+Lan Xichen made his way to his guest rooms after the careful steps of a servant; he halted when Jiang Yanli appeared under the light of a torch at the end of the pathway.

 “Sect leader Lan,” Jiang Yanli said.